 To see the light

-So, five years ago, after saving the company from serious financial woes, I started making some drastic changes in the direction of what the next versions of LightZone (after version 1.8) should look like.
+So, five years ago, after saving the company from serious financial woes, I started making some drastic changes in the direction of what the subsequent versions of LightZone (after version 1.8) should look like.
 A few fundamental changes made it into the versions before my departure; many did not.
-But the roadmap was clearly defined.
+The roadmap to success was clearly defined.

 Power in simplicity

 All editing operations were available to all users on a single screen (without complex HUDs), including the live updates to the edited photograph.
 We implemented new icons across the board (and removed duplicates with different meanings) and improved the application’s color schemes and branding.
 Macworld improved our score with a full star to 4.5 out of 5.

 Styles based editing

 Even though templates were available in an early release of LightZone, we renamed them into Styles and brought them to the forefront for an important reason.
 If the language of photo editing is considered difficult, then we should be able to reuse interesting editing techniques with ease.
-And because edits in LightZone were based on instruction layers and dynamic zones, any application of a style would apply to the zone (not the pixel data) in the photograph and therefore have a dynamic implementation to each photograph.
+And because edits in LightZone were based on instruction layers and dynamic zones, any style application would apply to the zone (not the pixel data) in the photograph and therefore have an active implementation to each picture.

 So, if someone had produced a set of editing instructions into a Rembrandt editing style, anybody with access to that style could make their photograph look like a Rembrandt too.

 We developed the idea of building an iTunes style library of commercially available and user-specific editing styles, in addition to the ability to make a photograph look like another one without requiring any editing knowledge whatsoever.

 Touch and edit